Inside: Must-Have Measurements for the Home: Where to hang towel bars, towel rings, hooks, vanity mirrors, showerheads, and more! ➡

 Where to hang bathroom vanity sconces.

-We also covered sconces in part 1 of the home measurements guide, but since they are something hung in the bathroom I wanted to add it here as well.
+We also covered sconces in part 1 of the home measurements guide, but since they are also hung in the bathroom, we’ll cover them here too.

 - Flanking a bathroom mirror: 60-65″ from the floor to the junction box and 36-40″ apart.